john-forrest/aws-get-started-terraform/3a-create-security-groups/README.md

-## 3-create-ec2-instance
+## 3a-create-security-groups

-This equates to the "Creating EC2 Instance" demo in Module 4 of the AWS Developer: Getting Started Course.
+This is the first part of the "Creating EC2 Instance" demo in Module 4 of the AWS Developer: Getting Started Course.

-The summary of the manual instructions in the original:
+The summary of the manual instructions in the original (all steps):
 - Go to EC2
 - Select "Launch Instance"
     - Select Amazon 2 HVM image - 64bit x86.
 (In video, only Kernel 4.14 version was available,